bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

 ::

-  $ unstarch chr14 --duplicatesExistAsString example.starch
+  $ unstarch chr14 --has-duplicate-as-string example.starch
   true

 To show when the archive was created: